dilettacal/nmt_seq2seq/README.md

 Main topics discussed are Encoder-Decoder architectures or Sequence-to-Sequence models in their simplest form.

+Languages: German, English

 ##### TODO: model description

 Following frameworks and libraries are used:
-- PyTorch: 1.1.0
+- PyTorch: 0.4.0
 - torchtext: 0.3.1 (Data handling, vectorization, vocabularies)
 - spacy: tokenization, preprocessing
-    - Models required: German, English.
-Others optionally
+    - Models required: German, English
-- tmx2corpus: A library to convert tmx files to raw text files
+- tmx2corpus: A library to convert tmx files to text files (only needed if you want to train with europarl!)
 - nltk: `corpus_bleu` function is used to compute the corpus bleu
 - numpy, pandas, matplotlib